huggingface/blog/tf-serving.md

 Let’s see step by step how to deploy and use a sentiment classification BERT model.

+### Step 1

-Step 1: create a saved model.
+Create a saved model.
 To create a saved model, the Transformers library is so awesome to let you load a PyTorch model called `nateraw/bert-base-uncased-imdb` trained on the IMBD dataset and convert it to a TensorFlow Keras model for you:

 ```python
 from transformers import TFBertForSequenceClassification